Noise-Aware Quantum Amplitude Estimation: Noise-Aware QAE: Theory

 \section{Noise-Aware QAE: Theory}

-We now turn our attention to how this noise model can be used to improve our amplitude estimates.
-In particular, we show how the Gaussian noise model can be used to derive a rule for the necessary factor increase in the number of shots required to counteract the noise at a certain circuit depth.
-To do this, we assume that, even at the maximum circuit depth, the error $\theta_\epsilon$ is a ``small angle''; and also that $k_\mu =0$ (something that could in principle be achieved by calibration of the machine) and $k_ \sigma$ is known from prior noise estimation.
+We now show how the Gaussian noise model can be used to derive a rule for the necessary factor increase in the number of shots required to counteract the noise at a certain circuit depth, and how it can be used to perform Bayesian inference to estimate $\theta$.
+To do this, we assume that, even at the maximum circuit depth, the error $\theta_\epsilon$ is a ``small angle,'' that we have collected calibration data for $k_\mu$ for the particular circuit and particular hardware we aim to run based on the methodology outlined in Section~\ref{qaecal}, that this information can be used to construct a strong initial prior probability distribution on $k_\mu$, and that $k_\sigma$ is approximately known from device characterization---here we merely require there to be a weak prior on $k_\sigma$.